coryjaramillo/cj_lightstatussim_code_challenge/README.md

 }
 ```
 - ![Image showing the output in the simulator UI of successfully turning on a light using the UI.](assets/simulator_UI/turn_on_output.png)
-- [ ]  Check that your application correctly updates and displays the new state.
+- [ ]  Check that your application terminal correctly updates and displays the new state.
 ```json
 {
    "id": "9df68fec-06ac-46bf-ab61-57e9d4e963e8",